-The Torens river runs through Adelaide with the Murray river being only a few kilometres away.
+The Torrens river runs through Adelaide with the Murray river being only a few kilometers away.

-The aboriginal people of the area called the Torens Karra airra parri.
+The aboriginal people of the area called the Torrens: Karrawirra Parri.

 Arriving by road from Melbourne you enter the Adelaide hills, and can look down to Adelaide below.